 Ouro Preto was bumped to a World Unesco Site in 1980, the first Brazilian city graced with such an honour.
-Built on the skeletons of 270 underground mines and on the backs of the slaves that excavated them, this is one of the best places you can explore Brazil’s colonial past.
+Built on the skeletons of 270 underground mines and on the backs of the slaves that excavated them, this is one of the best places to explore Brazil’s colonial past.

 Ouro Preto is a touristic, countryside city of 75,000 inhabitants.
-This guide will cover what you should see, do, buy and eat in Ouro Preto.
+This guide will cover what you should see, do, buy, and eat in Ouro Preto.

 What to do in Ouro Preto in Minas Gerais

 São Francisco Church on Largo de Coimbra in Ouro Preto Historic Center

 São Francisco church is enlaced with intricate religious paintings and sculptures dating from the 1700s.
 The author of many of these works of art was Aleijadinho.
 Born in 1738, baroque artist Aleijadinho is known for his pedra-sabão sculptures, wood carvings, and paintings.
 Pedra-sabão is a soft stone found in Minas Gerais that lends itself to easy sculpting.
 This rock entwines throughout the church in intricate baroque religious depictions.

 Aleijadinho was born to Isabel, a slave, and the Portuguese, Manuel Francisco Lisboa, who was also an artist.
 Being bi-racial, Aleijadinho could not sign his work, though his fame grew throughout Minas.
 He is considered the most celebrated Brazilian baroque artist.

 Perhaps the most awe-inspiring aspect of this church is its hand-painted ceiling.
 It depicts Nossa Senhora dos Anjos (Our Lady of Angels) ascending away from Earth.
 It was painted over 9 years by Manuel da Costa Ataide.